 Goodnight Moon Milk Recipe with Blue Majik and Reishi

 - Prep Time: 1

 - Yield: 1 1x

 Get ready for bed with this Goodnight Moon Milk Recipe featuring Blue Majik and Reishi.
 This anti-inflammatory drink has the adaptogen reishi-known for helping de-stress and re-set sleep cycles.

 - 1/4 teaspoon Blue Majik

 - dash of cinnamon

 - dash of ground ginger

 - 1 teaspoon water, plus additional, if needed to blend paste

-- 1 cup milk of choice (I use unsweetened coconut milk)
+- 1 cup milk of choice (I use unsweetened oat or coconut milk)